landing-ai/landingai-python/README.md

 ### Prerequisites

 This library needs to communicate with the LandingLens platform to perform certain functions.
-(For example, the `Predictor` API calls the HTTP endpoint of your deployed model).
+For example, the `Predictor` API calls the HTTP endpoint of your deployed model.
 To enable communication with LandingLens, you will need the following information:

 1. The **Endpoint ID** of your deployed model in LandingLens.
 You can find this on the Deploy page in LandingLens.
 2. The **API Key** for the LandingLens organization that has the model you want to deploy.
 To learn how to generate these credentials, go [here](https://support.landing.ai/docs/api-key-and-api-secret).